Gruntfuggly/todo-tree/README.md

 If you want to modify the files which are searched, you can define a list of <a href="https://www.npmjs.com/package/glob">globs</a>.

+`todo-tree.ripgrep`

+By default, the extension tries to download and use the version of ripgrep that has been compiled by vscode for your platform.
+If this doesn't work you can install ripgrep yourself and set this preference to point to it.

 ### Credits

 Uses a modified version of <a href="https://www.npmjs.com/package/ripgrep-js">ripgrep-js</a>.